fwinkelbauer/Jeeves/README.md

 # Jeeves

-Jeeves is a standalone web service which provides a REST API used to read/write application configuration data.
+Jeeves is a standalone Windows web service which provides a REST API used to read/write application configuration data.

+## Why?

+The main reason for creating this repository was to learn new aspects about C#.
+Jeeves and Jeeves.Core are fully functional projects, but other tools (e.g. [Consul](https://consul.io/)) are far more mature and feature-rich.

+Feel free to try Jeeves if you are searching for a very simple configuration data service.

 ## Usage